One arrest as Enoch Burke loses appeal against Wilson’s Hospital School amid chaotic courtroom scenes

-Enoch Burke, amid unprecedented and chaotic scenes at the Court of Appeal today, lost his appeal aimed at overturning court orders prevented him teaching or attending at a Co Westmeath school.
+Amid unprecedented and chaotic scenes at the Court of Appeal (COA) on Monday, Enoch Burke lost an appeal aimed at overturning court orders preventing him from teaching or attending a Co Westmeath school.

-One person has been arrested after members of the Burke family were removed from court.
+One person was arrested after members of the Burke family were removed from court.

-The three judge Court of Appeal (COA), in three separate judgments today, dismissed the appeal.
-The delivery of the judgments was interrupted twice after the Burkes shouted at the judges while the first judgment was being delivered and the court ultimately rose and the judgments were delivered electronically.
+The three-judge court, in three separate judgments, dismissed the appeal.
+The delivery of the judgments was interrupted twice, with the court ultimately rising and delivering the judgments electronically.

-Mr Burke, accompanied by his parents, sister Ammi and brothers Isaac and Simeon, were in the packed court for the delivery of judgments of the COA president, Mr Justice George Birmingham, Mr Justice John Edwards and Ms Justice Máire Whelan.
+Mr Burke, accompanied by his parents Martina and Seán, sister Ammi and brothers Isaac and Simeon, were in the packed court for the delivery of judgments of the COA president, Mr Justice George Birmingham, Mr Justice John Edwards and Ms Justice Máire Whelan.

 ‘No give’ by Enoch Burke or school in impasse over how to address a transitioning student, court told